-

 Are there any impending plans to reform the arbitration laws in your country?

 Βoth L. 2735/1999 governing international commercial arbitrations as well as the Seventh Book of the Greek Code of Civil Procedure (GrCCP) governing domestic arbitration were recently reformed.
-The former by virtue of L. 5016/2023, as discussed above, and the latter by virtue of L. 4842/2021.
-L. However, 4842/2021 only introduced minor reforms.
+The former by virtue of L. 5016/2023, and the latter by virtue of L. 4842/2021, which however, introduced only minor reforms.

 -